 U.S. citizens are required to obtain an Electronic Travel Authority (ETA), which is linked to your passport.
 This can be obtained thru the ETA website.

 If you hold a passport from another country, you are responsible for meeting all entry requirements and obtaining a visa, if required.
 If so, we recommend using a fee-based visa service, such as our preferred provider VisaHQ.

 The seasons in Australia are the opposite of those in the Northern Hemisphere with December and January being the hottest months and July and August the coldest.
 Australian winters are fairly mild, but a bit rainy.
 The Great Barrier Reef is best visited September-December, but it can also be seen May-August (it's a bit cooler then; cyclones can disrupt sightseeing plans January-April).
 Be sure to take a sweater, no matter when or where you're going.

 In Australia, the currency is the Australian dollar.
-One US dollar is equal to about $1.39 in Australian currency.
-Click here for current exchange rates.
+Please review the current exchange rate.

 Items unique to Australia that you might want to shop for are aboriginal art, leather goods, pearls, opals, and antiques.

 240 volts.
 Plug I. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit before your tour to Australia.
 View more information about electrical standards around the world.

 See our blog post on using your cell phone abroad.